zephyrproject-rtos/zephyr/boards/x86/qemu_x86/doc/board.rst

 Overview
 ********

-The Zephyr Kernel uses the qemu_x86 board configuration to emulate pentium-class systems running on QEMU.
+The Zephyr Kernel uses the qemu_x86 board configuration to emulate Pentium-class systems running on QEMU.
 This board configuration provides support for an x86 Minute IA CPU and the following devices: